Geldi Kärizow: Ashgabat to Moscow

-In 1988, Kyarizov rode an Akhal-Teke from Ashgabat to Moscow, a distance of over 4,000 kilometers (including 370 km of the arid Karakum desert) in two months, 24 days less than the previous record, set in 1935.
-In both circumstances, the aim was to alert the Soviet authorities to the breed’s decline and demonstrate its exceptional endurance.
+In 1988, Kärizow rode an Akhal-Teke from Ashgabat to Moscow, a distance of over 4,000 kilometers (including 370 km of the arid Karakum desert) in two months, 24 days less than the previous record, set in 1935.
+In both circumstances, the aim was to alert the Soviet authorities to the breed's decline and demonstrate its exceptional endurance.

 Yanardag

-Yanardag (Turkmen: Ýanardag/Янардаг "Fiery Mountain") is an Akhal-Teke stallion foaled at Kyarizov’s stud farm in 1991, the year of Turkmenistan's independence from the Soviet Union.
-Yanardag is featured in the center of Turkmenistan’s coat of arms.
-Named world champion Akhal-Teke in 1999, Yanardag was gifted to Saparmurat Niyazov by Kyarizov.
-In October 2013, Turkmenistan announced their intention to create a monument in honour of Niyazov's favourite horse.
-Yanardag's golden monument was unveiled in 2014 in Ashgabat.
+Ýanardag (Turkmen: Ýanardag/Янардаг "Fiery Mountain") is an Akhal-Teke stallion foaled at Kärizow's stud farm in 1991, the year of Turkmenistan's independence from the Soviet Union. Ýanardag is featured in the center of Turkmenistan's coat of arms.
+Named world champion Akhal-Teke in 1999, Ýanardag was gifted to Saparmyrat Nyýazow by Kärizow.
+In October 2013, Turkmenistan announced their intention to create a monument in honour of Nyýazow's favourite horse. Ýanardag's golden monument was unveiled in 2014 in Ashgabat.

 Akhal-Teke and Mitochondrial Genomes

 Research published in June, 2024 in the MDPI journal Genes supports previous studies suggesting a genealogy potentially spanning back 3,000 years.

 The study analyzed DNA from the remains of horses unearthed from the Shihuyao tombs (44.09° N, 86.05° E).
 These were found to date from the Han and Tang Dynasties in Xinjiang, China (approximately 2200 to 1100 years ago).
 Two high-quality mitochondrial genomes were acquired and analyzed using next-generation sequencing.

 A close genetic affinity was observed between the horse of the Tang Dynasty and Akhal-Teke horses according to the primitive horse haplotype G1.
 Historical evidence suggests that the ancient Silk Road had a vital role in their dissemination.
 Additionally, the matrilineal history of the Akhal-Teke horse was accessed and suggested that the early domestication of the breed was for military purposes.

 The study represents the first identification of the original nucleotide position of the Akhal-Teke in ancient horses from China.
 A possible dispersal route of Akhal-Teke maternal lineages was also discovered, supported by the history of extensive trade and cultural exchanges along the Silk Road.
 This suggests that the demand for military horses played an important role in the early domestication of the Akhal-Teke in this particular historical context.